 Science Museum of Minnesota, level 5

-Every year, more than 600,000 visitors climb the highest mountains, plunge to the ocean depths, soar through outer space, and come face to face with Earth's most fascinating species, all from the comfort of the Science Museum's Omnitheater seats.
+Every year, hundreds of thousands of visitors climb the highest mountains, plunge to the ocean depths, soar through outer space, and come face to face with Earth's most fascinating species, all from the comfort of the Science Museum's Omnitheater seats.
 The Omnitheater's unique brand of immersive entertainment has been one of the leading attractions at the Upper Midwest's most visited museum since the original Omnitheater opened in 1978.
-Today, the Science Museum's current Omnitheater (unveiled in 1999) uses one of the most technologically sophisticated theater systems in the world to put viewers in the heart of the dramatic action.
+Today, the Science Museum's Omnitheater uses one of the most technologically sophisticated theater systems in the world to put viewers in the heart of the dramatic action.

 The Omnitheater comfortably holds 375 people with impeccable sight lines from every seat.
 The theater is also maximally flexible, able to show giant screen films as well as a variety of digital formats.